 The Ombuds has sole discretion on managing the day to day-to-day operations of the Ombuds Office and over how to act regarding individual matters or systemic concerns.
 Reporting directly to the president for administrative purposes only, the Ombuds operates outside the primary University structure.
 This allows the Ombuds to work free from pressure or influence that could interfere with addressing your concerns.

-The Ombuds Office is in the process of finalizing an official Charter/Policy.
-The purpose of the Charter/Policy is to formally define the standards of practice, privileges, responsibilities, and limitations on the authority of the Ombuds and the Ombuds Office.
-Once the Charter/Policy is finalized, a copy will be made available on the website.
+In the fall of 2019, an Ombuds Office policy was finalized and adopted by NEIU.
+The purpose of the policy is to formally define the standards of practice, privileges, responsibilities, and limitations on the authority of the Ombuds and the Ombuds Office.
+You can use this link to view a copy of the Ombuds Office policy.